nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: Provide quick and easy contact management system of large car owners database with policies bought by them and have a better overview of the premium due dates.
+**Value proposition**: Provide quick and easy contact management system for car insurance agents to keep track of multiple clients’ details and policies bought by them and have a better overview of the premium due dates.

 ### User stories